androportal/ABT/README.rst

 Important note
 --------------

-- to test gkAakash on tablet
+- to test Aakash Business Tool on tablet
 - go to
   ``gkAakash/src/com/gkaakash/coreconection/CoreConnection.java`` and
   change the url from ``"http://10.0.2.2:7081"`` to